rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 Changesets also make updating aggregate entities much easier by automatically handling associations between multiple relations.
-This makes deconstructing a complex entity and updating its individual pieces much easier.
+This makes deconstructing a complex entity and updating its pieces much more straightforward.

 To learn more about changesets, check out the [Changesets](/%{version}/learn/core/changesets) guide.